The Union of Equality: EU Strategies Against Structural Discrimination

 Threat to democracy and human rights: the anti-gender movement in Europe

 Movements mobilising against gender equality and sexual and reproductive health and rights have gained strength across Europe in recent years.
-The strengthening also brings to light an increasingly transnationally organised and financed independent anti-gender movement that attacks the rights of women and LGBTIQ+ people.
+The strengthening also brings to light an increasingly transnationally organised and financed independent anti-gender movement that attacks the rights of children, women and other vulnerable groups.

 It also puts democracy, human rights and the rule of law at risk.
 This is evident locally, regionally or nationally, and Europe-wide, where alliances are organised transnationally to undermine the European Union's foundations and reverse already existing consensus.